bclaesen/handbal/README.md

 ## Using the script
 ### Quirks and Bugs
 If the script cannot find any results, either the input format has changed, or you specified the wrong team name.
-Please try with a different team name using the `--name` option or let me know if you think the input format has changed.
+Please try with a different team name using the `--teamname` option or let me know if you think the input format has changed.

 Default duration for a game is one hour.
 ### Installation dependencies